 While GINA prohibits employers and other covered entities to acquire genetic information, the EEOC designates the following narrow exceptions:

 An employer may have to request health-related information from an employee in some cases, which can lead to the inadvertent acquisition of genetic information.
 For example, an employee may be requesting a reasonable accommodation under the ADA or request for extended medical leave.
 However, it is important for employers to create a safe harbor by providing a warning to the individual about GINA.
 The EEOC suggests the following, expressed either verbally or in writing:

-The Genetic Information Nondiscrimination Act of 2008 (GINA) prohibits employers and other entities covered by GINA Title II from requesting or requiring genetic information of an individual or family member of the individual, except as specifically allowed by this law.
-To comply with this law, we are asking that you not provide any genetic information when responding to this request for medical information.
+GINA prohibits employers and other entities covered by GINA Title II from requesting or requiring genetic information of an individual or family member of the individual, except as specifically allowed by this law.
+To comply with this law, it is advisible that you employees not provide any genetic information when responding to this request for medical information.
 “Genetic information,” as defined by GINA, includes an individual’s family medical history, the results of an individual’s or family member’s genetic tests, the fact that an individual or an individual’s family member sought or received genetic services, and genetic information of a fetus carried by an individual or an individual’s family member or an embryo lawfully held by an individual or family member receiving assistive reproductive services.

 Seeking Legal Help

 The outcome of a genetic discrimination case can have an enormous impact on your small business.
 The complexity of these types of cases leads many people to hire attorneys to help obtain the best possible outcome.
 Find a qualified employment attorney in your area to assist you.